anna-left/nodejs-st-22-rest-api/README.md

 - npm install
 - rename .env.example file to .env
 - enter your database information into file .env

+set variable value  .env.LOG_REQUEST_RESPONSE=false if you don't want to log request and response

 - create tables in your database using script migrate
 - fillit in with predefined values collection using script seed
 ```